ElektraInitiative/PermaplanT/doc/decisions/search_plants.md

 ## Rationale

 As there is a relatively small number of rows and search terms performance isn't that much of an issue.
+As of writing this pg_trgm executes almost instantly in a 'search as you type' fashion.

 The ability to handle spelling mistakes and loose matches is also great for us as plant names can be somewhat complicated to spell.